 - Peel the ginger root.
 This can be easily accomplished by using the edge of your spoon to help scrape the skin off.

 - Slice the ginger as thinly as you can.
 You can use a knife, vegetable peeler, or a food processor/slicer like I did.

-- Combine your vinegar, sugar and salt in a small saucepan, and heat over low to medium heat (Or don't.
-See my notes above!), mixing together until the sugar dissolves.
+- Combine the vinegar, sugar, and salt in a small saucepan, and heat over low to medium heat, mixing together until the sugar dissolves.
 If using a strong vinegar, you can cook slightly longer to decrease the acidity slightly.
 Remove from the heat.
 (For raw version, you can dissolve the sugar in the vinegar without cooking the solution.)

-- Place your sliced ginger in a sterilized jar, and pour the warm vinegar solution over it.
+- Place the sliced ginger (cooked or raw) in a clean jar, and pour the vinegar solution over it.